porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 > 7 Surely the Lord God will do nothing, until he revealeth his secret unto his servants the prophets.

 Adam, Enoch, Noah, Abraham, and Moses, all served as prophets to teach Heavenly Father's gospel.
 In the meridian of time, Heavenly Father sent his son, Jesus Christ to earth to teach the gospel.
-Jesus Christ also did many other things.
-He performed miracles, ordained apostles and established his church.
-He taught his doctrine.
+Jesus Christ also did many things.
+He performed miracles, ordained apostles and established his church taught his doctrine.
 He set the example for us.
 He lived an entire life with man and then performed the atonement, suffered, and died for our sins.

 2 Nephi 10:3 says,